Writing

 After working with dozens of companies navigating transitions, I've heard their leaders say they fear the options presented to them by prospective buyers.

 If they sell, they'll get cash but see their employees laid off as "redundant headcount."
-They’ve heard promises of partnerships by private equity firms that fade quickly.
-They worry about strategic buyers offering premium prices but making clear the company's team will be gone within months.
+They’ve heard of promises of partnerships by private equity firms and strategics that fade quickly.

 If they hold, they retain control and independence but acknowledge the risk of opportunities slipping away as consolidation accelerates around them.

-If they hand it down, they know they’ll preserve the family’s legacy, but they hope that succession doesn't break what they built, that their heirs are up to the challenges of the following decades, and that market forces don't overwhelm them.
+If they hand it down, they know they’ll preserve the family’s legacy, but hope that succession doesn't break what they built, that their heirs are up to the challenges of the coming decades, and that market forces don't overwhelm them.

 To be sure, we're not for everyone.
 We won't be the fastest to close or pay the highest valuations.
 Yet we're well-suited for founders and families who've built an enduring business that matters and want a partner who thinks in decades and brings institutional rigor and fresh ideas.